mtumilowicz/js-nodejs-websocket-workshop/README.md

     |CLOSED       |3        |The connection is closed or couldn’t be opened.   |
 1. once the client's opening handshake has been sent, the client MUST wait for a response from the server before sending any further data
+### server
 1. If the server chooses to accept the incoming connection, it MUST reply with a valid HTTP response:
     * 101 response code, HTTP/1.1 101 Switching Protocols
     * required headers according to: [Opening handshake headers summary](#Opening-handshake-headers-summary)
 1. server selects one or none of the acceptable protocols and echoes that value in its handshake to indicate that it has selected that protocol
-    * the server has to prove to the client that it received the client's WebSocket handshake, so that the server does not accept connections that are not WebSocket connections
-        * This prevents an attacker from tricking a WebSocket server by sending it carefully crafted packets using XMLHttpRequest or a form submission
-    * To prove that the handshake was received, the server has to take two pieces of information and combine them to form a response:
-        * concat |Sec-WebSocket-Key| and GUID: "258EAFA5-E914-47DA-95CA-C5AB0DC85B11"
-            * why such a GUID? because it is unlikely to be used by network endpoints that do not understand the WebSocket Protocol
-        * then SHA-1 hash
-        * then base64-encoded
-        * this value would then be echoed in the |Sec-WebSocket-Accept| header field
-        * example:
-            * "dGhlIHNhbXBsZSBub25jZQ=="
-            * concat with GUID: "dGhlIHNhbXBsZSBub25jZQ==258EAFA5-E914-47DA-95CA-C5AB0DC85B11"
-            * SHA-1 hash:
-            `0xb3 0x7a 0x4f 0x2c 0xc0 0x62 0x4f 0x16 0x90 0xf6 0x46 0x06 0xcf 0x38 0x59 0x45 0xb2 0xbe 0xc4 0xea`
-            * base64-encoded "s3pPLMBiTxaQ9kYGzzhZRbK+xOo="
     * |origin| - if the server does not validate the origin, it will accept connections from anywhere
     * If the server does not wish to accept this connection, it MUST return an appropriate HTTP error code (e.g., 403 Forbidden) and abort the WebSocket handshake
-    * the server considers the WebSocket connection to be established and that the WebSocket connection is in the OPEN state and at this point, the server may begin sending (and receiving) data
+    * otherwise the server considers the WebSocket connection to be established and that the WebSocket connection is in the OPEN state and at this point, the server may begin sending (and receiving) data
+### client
 1. The client MUST validate the server's response as follows:
     * If the status code received from the server is not 101, the client handles the response per HTTP procedures
         * In particular, the client might perform authentication if it receives a 401 status code;